zhengsz123/TicketService/README.md

 ### Todo List In The Future
 ---
 1. Create another spring boot module for the JMS listener to get the JMS message
-2. Separate domain, service,repo layer to another module and inject it into other worker modules to build microservice.
+2. Separate domain, service,repo layer to another module and inject it into other worker modules as a dependency to build microservice.
-3. The TicketService provided does not give user option to pick particular seats based on rows and col, with the row and col information stored in the database, I could let the user pick their desired seat, rather than assign them seats based on availability.
+3. The TicketService interface provided does not give user an option to pick particular seats based on rows and col, with the row and col information stored in the database, I could let the user pick their desired seat, rather than assign them seats based on availability.
 4. Write more unit-test to make a better coverage for my webservice.
+5. Create a docker image for my webservice.